 ‘Use small portions of masking tape to mark a horizontal line, to ensure that you keep your colour divide horizontal and central.
 Finally, where the two colours meet, use a slightly damp radiator roller to apply a thin, feathered dividing line to create the merging of the two colours.’

-Use the two-tone paint technique with a more practical purpose.
-If you love neutrals but suspect they won’t stay that way for long, the half and half paint effect could be a great solution – plus you get to inject a more vibrant colour palette into your home.
+This dining room paint idea uses a two-tone technique with practical purpose.
+If you love neutrals but suspect they won’t stay that way for long, the half-and-half paint effect could be a great solution – plus you get to inject a more vibrant colour palette into your home.

 Using stronger colours on the bottom half of a wall is a great idea to hide wear and tear in busy, high traffic rooms.
 Especially handy in a dining rooms where you may have little mucky fingers tempted to touch the walls – or if accidents and spills happen.
 A darker colour will still mark, but it will appear far less noticeable.